-Assessment Grading criteria activities Weight Exams Understanding of the theoretical concepts.Application of these concepts to problem-solving.
-Reports Application of theoretical concepts to real problem-solving.
+Assessment activities Grading criteria Weight Exams Understanding of the theoretical concepts.Application of these concepts to problem-solving.
+70% Application of theoretical concepts to real problem-solving.
 Ability to use the provided decision support models.
 Interpretation and critical analysis of numerical results.
 Written communication skills.
+30%